2017 Tillman Scholar

 Dave served in the B-52.
 His unique perspective as aviator and physician served him well as an operational test pilot.
 Dave tested new weapons and systems that increased the lethality of the venerable bomber.
 As a flight surgeon, he never lost sight of the human element as he cared for the same people that served beside him.
 He fought to improve the human-machine interface in future bomber platforms and initiated a program to modernize B-52 ejection seats that will save lives and reduce life-cycle costs.

-Dave is attending Stanford’s Graduate School of Business in order to help build Parallax Enterprises, a company that will save lives by helping surgeons think more like pilots by applying aviation safety principles and electronic checklists in the operating room.
-After succeeding in the private sector, Dave hopes to return to government service as an Air Force undersecretary for leadership and force development.
+As a Tillman Scholar, Prakash attended Stanford’s Graduate School of Business in order to help build a company that will save lives by helping surgeons think more like pilots by applying aviation safety principles and electronic checklists in the operating room.
+Today, Dave works on artificial intelligence and machine-learning technology in healthcare and on future aerospace systems.
+In his free time, Dave advises early-stage companies and is a member of the Commonwealth of Virginia’s Renal Disease Council.